Time-delayed neutrino emission from supernovae as a probe of dark matter-neutrino interactions: Method

 We constrain the $(g,m_V,m_\chi)$ parameter space under the assumption that no significant background excess has been observed within a time window $\Delta T$ after the SN neutrino burst is detected.

 We use the Feldman-Cousins upper limits \cite{Feldman:1997qc} to obtain constraints on the parameters of DM-neutrino interactions.
-We scale the Super-Kamiokande background rate of 7.29 events per 1000 s \cite{Super-Kamiokande:2021dav} by a factor of 10 as an approximation of the background rate for Hyper-Kamiokande, from which we estimate the expected number of background events $\mu_b$ over a time $\Delta T$ after the MeV burst.
+The background rate is obtained from the different channels provided in \cite{Lin:2019piz}: invisible muons, neutral current, atmospheric neutrinos, lithium, reactor neutrinos and diffuse supernova neutrinos.
+For a 187 kton detector with Gadolinium in the energy range [14 MeV, 50 MeV], the total rate would be 3.41$\times 10^{-6}$ Hz.
+We use this rate to estimate the expected number of background events $\mu_b$ over a time $\Delta T$ after the MeV burst.
 Starting from the arrival time of the unscattered signal, we take the time window $\Delta T$ that encloses a factor $0<\beta\leq 1$ of $N_{\rm scatt}$.
-As $\Delta T$ is determined by $N_{\rm scatt}$, it is implied that the delay distributions used in the calculation enforce an $E_\nu>10$ MeV threshold.
+Our calculations of $\Delta T$ enforce an $E_\nu>14$ MeV threshold.
+The different interaction models affect $\Delta T$ only through the distribution $P(t)$, so the choice of time window depends on DM and mediator masses only.
 Within this $\Delta T$, we find the Feldman-Cousins upper limit $\mu_s$, assuming that the expected number of events is $\mu_b$ (i.e., background only) and the observed number of events is also $\mu_b$ .
 This $\mu_s$ would then correspond to the expected number of delayed neutrino events within $\Delta T$.
 We set $\mu_s=\beta N_{\rm scatt}$ and adjust $g_\nu^2g_\chi^2$ to get this equality to hold.
+This equation for $\mu_s$ relies on the scaling of $N_{\rm{scatt}}\propto g_\nu^2g_\chi^2$, which is only valid in the optically thin regime.
+Therefore, this method cannot be applied for $\tau\geq 1$, which correspond to the shaded regions in Figure \ref{NuDMConstraints}.
 In the case of heavier dark matter $m_\chi\gtrsim 100$~keV, $\Delta T>10^8$ s for heavy mediators.
 For these cases, we set $\Delta T=10^8$ s and adjust $\beta$ accordingly.